For a primer, I would like to say this is the coding stack we have with us (just concentrating on what we need).

 If the remote branch is already updated in the meantime, do a

-pull --rebase from the remote, then you’re your feature branch with the new commits.
+pull --rebase from the remote, then you’re supposed to rebase your feature branch with the new commits.

 Praveen: ~/Blog (praveen-ppk-11-update-status)$ git pull --rebase origin develop ... ... ...
 Fast forward happens here ... ... ...
 First, rewinding your head to replay your work on top of it...
 Applying: PPK-11: Update task status in JIRA.
 Applying: PPK-11: Next change made.
 Applying: PPK-11: Created my initial change.